 The information from Fairtrade Risk Map may be used for informational purposes, under the condition that the Map is clearly referenced.

 Fairtrade’s mitigating measures cannot substitute other actors’ due diligence

 The pages on salient issues provide information about Fairtrade's approach in responding to these issues and many examples of our activities.
 The examples are specific and the described activities are not replicated across all the 6000 producer and trader organisations that we work with and certify.

-Further, Fairtrade cannot guarantee that it is and will be recognized in all due diligence legislation and policies as fit for the purpose in supporting corporate human rights and environmental due diligence.
+Further, Fairtrade cannot guarantee that Fairtrade is and will be recognized in all due diligence legislation and policies as fit for the purpose of supporting corporate HREDD.
 This depends on the specific contents of each due diligence law, policy and possible supportive regulations and fitness criteria.